 Another change includes allowing employees, upon agreement with their employer, to return to work, should their newborn child remain in hospital or is hospitalised immediately following the birth, and then recommence their period of unpaid parental leave when the child is discharged, if the child dies, or at a time agreed to with the employer.

 This will be useful to parents who will want to “pause” their parental leave whilst their child is in hospital, so that they still have a full period of parental leave to take when the child is released.

 Do you need to update your parental leave policy?

 Given the changes detailed above, employers should consider whether they need to update existing parental leave policies.
 Employment Innovations’ clients* have free access to template workplace policies which are regularly updated to take account of any changes to employment law.
 You can view an up-to-date list of our document library here and if you require a copy of an updated parental leave policy, please contact one of Employment Innovations’ consultants today.

-(*HR Essentials and HR Partner subscriptions)
+(*HR Connect and HR Partner subscriptions)

 Other articles that may interest you

 Employment Innovations is one of Australia’s leading providers of employment services designed to increase productivity and ensure compliance.
 Its services and solutions include all the tools that every Australian small to medium sized employer needs – including workplace advice, legal services, payroll solutions, migration, human resource management and HR software.

 The information provided in these blog articles is general in nature and is not intended to substitute for professional advice.
 If you are unsure about how this information applies to your specific situation we recommend you contact Employment Innovations for advice.

 This article was originally published on 4 January 2021; updates have been made following the advice of State & Federal government authorities.
 Last updated on 30 June 2021.